Maggie Valley, North Carolina

 The first sale of a slave in Haywood County was recorded in 1813.
 Some thirty such sales were recorded between 1813 and 1865, which indicated the relatively small number of slave holders in the county compared to plantations nearer the flat coastal regions to the east.

-The countys first courthouse was built in 1814 on the land donated by Colonel Love.
-The new county courthouse was known as the Court of Pleas and Quarter Sessions and operated until 1866 using a system based on English Common Law.
+The countys first court house was built in 1814 on the land donated by Colonel Robert Love.
+The new county court house was known as the Court of Pleas and Quarter Sessions and operated until 1866 using a system based on English Common Law.
 Each of the ten justices on the court was addressed by the people as "Your Worshipful."

-Travel in those days was by foot, horseback ,or ox wagon until 1828 when the stagecoach started coming through Waynesville.
-It carried mail and packages and as many as nine passengers on its route between Greenville, SC and Greenville, TN.
+Travel in those days was by foot, horseback, or ox wagon until 1828, when the stagecoach started coming through Waynesville.
+It carried mail and packages and as many as nine passengers on its route between Greenville, SC and Greenesville, TN.
 The stagecoach ran for fifty years, ceasing to operate only in 1880 with the advent of train travel.

 CHANGES IN CHEROKEE CULTURE